vasantverma/APIAutomationUsingPostman/README.md

 This API is freely available on https://rapidapi.com/natkapral/api/currency-converter5.

-Using Postman and Newman we have automated this API.
+Using Postman and Newman I have automated this API.

 ## Getting Started